csu-hci-projects/SP23-CPR-Resuscitation-Scenario-using-Virtual-Reality/Unity_Project/README.md

 _These Dependancies have been added to the .gitignore file.
-In order to commit changes to these assets, package modified assets into Assets/GitHubAssets/Prefabs.
+In order to commit changes to these assets, package modified assets into a prefab and move into Assets/GitHubAssets/Prefabs.
 If adding a new Asset from from the Unity store, please add the store asset to the .gitignore file._

 ## List of Required Packages